- 4.8 overall rank based on 386+ Reviews

 What’s also nice is that FlexiHub works on Windows, Linux, Android, and macOS, so you can easily create cross-platform connections and share devices even more efficiently.

 Now, let’s select a device for sharing.
-It should be mentioned that most often users try to remotely connect to storage devices, as it may be really inconvenient to constantly unplug your USB flash drives or external hard drives in order to connect them to another computer.
+It should be mentioned that most often users try to remotely connect to storage devices with TeamViewer, as it may be inconvenient to constantly unplug your USB flash drives or external hard drives to connect them to another computer.

-Of course, you can buy more devices or use a wireless hard drive but this doesn’t seem to be the optimal solution to the problem.
-Instead, you can use a program like TeamViewer helping access remote USB devices with just a few mouse clicks.
+Of course, you can use a wireless hard drive but this doesn’t seem to be the optimal solution if you are using a good-old USB-connected external drive.
+For that, you can use a program like TeamViewer to help access remote USB devices with just a few mouse clicks.